Wednesday, August 5, 2026

 “Finally the Immaculate Virgin, preserved free from all stain of original sin, when the course of her earthly life was finished, was taken up body and soul into heavenly glory, and exalted by the Lord as Queen over all things, so that she might be the more fully conformed to her Son, the Lord of lords and conqueror of sin and death.”
 The Assumption of the Blessed Virgin is a singular participation in her Son's Resurrection and an anticipation of the resurrection of other Christians. . . .
 (CCC, #966)

 Growing up in Wildwood, NJ leaves me with many fond memories.
 One of these was the celebration of the vigil of the Assumption at St. Ann’s Church each August 14th.
 When I was young, the Vigil Mass was usually packed (standing room only).
 St. Ann’s could hold approximately 3000 people and I can recall seeing it year after year wall to wall with people.
-Unlike the famous celebration in Atlantic City which took place during the day on August 15th, the Wildwood tradition was a vigil Mass followed by a candlelight procession down Glenwood Avenue to the beach for the Wedding of the Sea ceremony.
-For many years, Bishop Sullivan would preside during this ceremony in both locations.
-This will be the first time for Bishop Williams, as the Ordinary of our diocese, to officiate at these festivities.
+Unlike the famous celebration in Atlantic City which takes place during the day on August 15th, the Wildwood tradition was/is a vigil Mass followed by procession down to the beach for the Wedding of the Sea ceremony.
+Most years, the bishop would preside during this ceremony in both locations.

 At many seashore towns, the Assumption has become somehow tied into the Wedding of the Sea ceremony which had an entirely different history and origin.
 Apparently the custom found its way here from a couple of Venetian historical commemorations and a ceremony in which the Doge (chief magistrate) of Venice would "marry" the sea each year, and throw a blessed ring into the lagoon as a sign of eternal fidelity.
 (Interestingly, the original Venetian ceremony apparently took place in conjunction with the celebration of the Ascension of Our Lord rather than the Assumption).